Searching (China Black song)

 "Searching" is a song by British pop-reggae duo China Black, written and produced by the duo's instrumentalist, Simon Fung.
-It was originally released in June 1992 on the UK independent label Big One but did not become a chart success.
+It was originally released as a standalone single in June 1992 on the UK independent label Big One but did not become a chart success.
 In 1994, it was picked up by the Wildcard label of Polydor Records and re-released in the United Kingdom on 4 July 1994, charting at number four on the UK Singles Chart.
 It was then released worldwide on 8 August 1994 and experienced success in Flanders, France, Germany, Iceland, and Ireland.
 "Searching" was nominated in the category for Tune of the Year at the International Dance Awards 1995.
+The 1994 version was later included on the duo's only album, Born, in 1995.

 Background and release

 "Searching" was originally recorded in 1991 and released the following year; however, it did not become a hit, initially selling 10,000 to 15,000 copies.
 Two years after its original release, Johnny Lords of Jago, at the time known for his work with British singer Gabrielle, decided to pick up the single.
 At Lords' suggestion, the song was re-recorded to tone down its reggae sound in order to garner radio airplay and re-released on 4 July 1994 to British audiences.
 A month later, on 8 August 1994, "Searching" was given an international release.

 The re-release debuted at number 17 on the UK Singles Chart on 10 July 1994 and rose to its peak of number four on 7 August, where it stayed for two weeks.
 On 1 August, the song was awarded a silver sales certification from the British Phonographic Industry (BPI) for shipping over 200,000 copies, and it ended the year as the UK's 25th-highest-selling single.
 In Ireland, the song debuted on the Irish Singles Chart on 4 August 1994 and peaked at number 11.
 Following its international release, the song charted in Germany, Iceland, and the Flanders region of Belgium, peaking at numbers 82, 27, and 49, respectively.
 In March 1995, the single charted in France, peaking at number 17 on 15 April and spending 11 weeks on the French Singles Chart.